aclarke500/aclarke500/README.md

 - 🔭 I’m currently working on an Automated Medical Billing Software at Verus AMB.
 - 🌱 I’m currently learning Bash, Computer Science, and AI.
 - 👯 I’m looking to collaborate on a programmable math rock metronome.
-- ⚡ Fun fact: I play bass and drums, ask me anything about music
+- ⚡ Fun fact: I play bass and drums, ask me anything about music!